-Chimney Pots, Garden Tiles, Drain and Sewerage Pipes, Ridges and Finals for Roofing, Partition Blocks, Storm Water Pipes, [and] Special work for Architects and Contractors made to any design.21
+Chimney Pots, Garden Tiles, Drain and Sewerage Pipes, Ridges and Finals for Roofing, Partition Blocks, Storm Water Pipes, [and] Special work for Architects and Contractors made to any design.22

 During 1926/1927, the number of people employed at the factory had reached a high of nineteen.
 It was during this period that the company expanded its premises with more drying rooms and several kilns being constructed.
-A contract was awarded to a bricklayer to construct the kilns as well as various other outbuildings on the site such as toilets.22
+A contract was

-16 Moore, B., op. cit., pp. 59 & 62.
+17 Moore, B., op. cit., pp. 59 & 62.

-18 Ibid.
+19 Ibid.
 In 1922, it was reported that the Manager was living in a residence located across the road from the pottery.

-19 State Heritage Office, Assessment Documentation.
+20 State Heritage Office, Assessment Documentation.
 P03298 Low Level Sewage Pumping Stations No.s 1 & 2, Perth. pp. 7-8.